What is SlimLib ?

 Access to main memory is really fast.
 Latency and throughput are tremendous.
 On a modern up to date hardware, access to any data is around 1400 time faster in RAM than on a NVMe SSD.
 Comparison with a 10 ms query over a DBMS (local or shared on a network) is worse : RAM is around 150 000 time faster.
 Ratios may vary with configuration, of course, but globally you will found the same magnitude in difference between Big Memory applications and DBMS based ones.
 This is why RAM systems of any kind, even in Big Data, will develop rapidly in the years to come.
 That’s why all major DBMS vendor company have developed In Memory systems and so much money have been invested in a more robust Redis version.

 A new way

-With the generalization of FlashRam as disk and larger main memory at low cost, SlimLib Big Memory approach could become a alternative to develop any small to mid size database based server application.
-If you manage a set of hot data from few gigabytes to few hundreds gigabytes, SlimLib should be one of the easiest technology to work with, replacing or enhancing any MySQL, MS SQL Express, Redis or embedded database engines.
-You don’t have to learn and masterize another language and system than the one you already know which are C#, object oriented design and Linq.
+First, with the generalization of larger main memory at low cost, SlimLib Big Memory approach could become a serious option to develop any small to mid size server application.
+Benefits in code simplicity make it attractive not only for real-time performance critical systems, but for any business application.
+If you manage a set of hot data from few gigabytes to few hundreds gigabytes, SlimLib should be one of the easiest technologies to work with, replacing any MySQL, MS SQL Express, Redis, embedded database engines or in memory caches.
+You don’t have to learn and masterize another language and system than the one you already now which are C# and Linq.